You’ve heard the terms “blood sugar” and “blood glucose”

 foods high in fiber like leafy greens.

-down inflammation and to increase insulin sensitivity.
-While it can be very hard
+inflammation and to increase insulin sensitivity.
+While it can be very hard to lose

-plan that allows you to choose your favorite foods in each category.
-Then
+that allows you to choose your favorite foods in each category.
+Then you’ll be creating

-you’ll be creating the conditions for steady, healthy weight loss.
-It’s very important
+the conditions for steady, healthy weight loss.
+It’s very important to not skip

-to not skip meals, especially breakfast.
-Regular meals are essential for maintaining
+meals, especially breakfast.
+Regular meals are essential for maintaining balanced

 3. ACTIVITY LEVEL Exercise helps reduce both inflammation